Using Apptainer Containers¶

 Let’s compare these two approaches and provide detailed instructions for each.

-Feature | From Container Registry | From Definition File |
+| Feature | From Container Registry | From Definition File |

-Source Image | Docker Hub or another container registry | Docker image or another Singularity image |
+| Source Image | Docker Hub or another container registry | Docker image or another Apptainer image |

-Customization | Limited (cannot modify during build) | Full customization via %post , %environment , etc. |
+| Customization | Limited (cannot modify during build) | Full customization via %post, %environment, etc. |

-Use Case | Quick start with standard tools | Add software, configurations, or build custom environments |
+| Use Case | Quick start with standard tools | Add software, configurations, or build custom environments |

-Build Command | singularity build <output.sif> docker://<image> | sudo singularity build <output.sif> <definition.def> |
+| Build Command | apptainer build <output.sif> docker://<image> | sudo apptainer build <output.sif> <definition.def> |

 Building from a container registry¶

-Once you've found the software that you want, you can build the .sif
+Once you've found the software that you want, you can build an Apptainer container in the Singularity Image Format .sif (default) from a Docker image using this syntax:

-singularity build <output.sif> docker://<image>:<tag>
+apptainer build <output.sif> docker://<image>:<tag>

-, it defaults to the latest
+If you omit the <tag>, it defaults to the latest available version.

 Example 1: R and Tidyverse with Rocker container¶